-- (1) The following principles apply to assessment at the University. - (a) Assessment practices must advance student learning. - (b) Assessment practices must be communicated clearly to students and staff. - (c) Assessment practices must be valid and fair. - (d) Assessment practices must be continuously improved and updated.
+- (1) The following principles apply to assessment at the University. - (a) Assessment practices must promote learning, evaluate outcomes, and facilitate reflection and judgement. - (b) Assessment practices must be clearly communicated. - (c) Assessment practices must be inclusive, valid and fair. - (d) Assessment practices must be regularly reviewed.

-- (2) The University's assessment principles will be implemented in accordance with the implementation statements set out in this policy. - (3) The procedures for operation of the implementation statements are set out in the Assessment Procedures 2011.
+- (e) Assessment practices must be integrated into program design. - (f) Assessment practices must develop contemporary capabilities in a trustworthy way. - (2) The procedures for operation of the implementation statements are set out in the Assessment Procedures.

-76 Principle 1 - Assessment practices must advance student learning
+76 Principle 1 - Assessment practices must promote learning, evaluate outcomes and facilitate reflection and judgement